Adnan-2k03/nexusfinal_report/attached_assets/NEXUS_CAPSTONE_REPORT_BACKUP_V1.md

 **Figure 8:** Voice Channels page showing "My Channels" with voice room management, member count, and "Join Voice Channel" button.

+**Explanation:**

+The Voice Channels page provides a Discord-like voice communication experience natively within Nexus:

+- **My Channels Section:** Lists voice rooms you've created or been invited to
+- **Room Cards:** Each card shows:
+  - Channel name (customizable by creator)
+  - Current member count
+  - Active/inactive status indicator
+- **Join Button:** One-click entry into the voice room using 100ms WebRTC technology
+- **Create Channel:** Option to create new voice rooms for your team

+The integration with 100ms provides:
+- Sub-100ms audio latency for natural conversation
+- Automatic echo cancellation and noise suppression
+- Support for up to 100 participants per room
+- No external app switching required

+This eliminates the need to share Discord links or coordinate across platforms—teammates can jump into voice directly from the Nexus interface.

 **In-App Messaging:**

 ![Chat Interface](./image_1764833100147.png)

 **Figure 9:** Real-time chat interface with integrated Chat and Voice tabs, allowing players to coordinate before joining voice channels.

+**Explanation:**

+The Chat interface enables text-based communication between connected players:

+- **Conversation List:** Shows all active conversations with connection status
+- **Message Thread:** Real-time text messages with timestamps
+- **Chat/Voice Toggle:** Seamless switching between text and voice communication
+- **Online Indicators:** Shows when contacts are currently active

+Use cases for the chat feature:
+- Coordinate schedules before committing to a match
+- Share game-specific strategies or links
+- Quick check-ins without the commitment of voice
+- Fallback communication when voice isn't possible

+The chat uses WebSocket connections for real-time message delivery, ensuring instant communication without page refreshes.
+Message history is persisted in the database for later reference.

 #### Push Notifications
 ```